alexwlchan/alexwlchan.net/src/_drafts/preserving-pixels-in-paris.md

 This post has some thoughts and photos from the trip.

 I met a lot of smart people, and we had some thoughtful conversations about the challenges of web archiving.
-Most of my experience is limited to small scale projects -- single sites or personal archives -- and it was good to hear more about how larger organisations are trying to preserve this ever-growing chunk of our digital heritage.
+Most of my experience is limited to small scale projects -- single sites or personal archives -- and it was good to hear more about how large organisations are trying to preserve this ever-growing chunk of our digital heritage.
-I tend to save specific, targeted chunks of the web, whereas larger archives take a more indiscriminate approach, just capturing as much as they can.
+I tend to save specific, targeted chunks of the web, whereas larger archives try to capture as much as they can.

 Big tech was a running theme.
 An increasing chunk of the web is consolidating onto large, commercially-owned social media platforms.
-A few years ago, those companies would have freely-available APIs for downloading content en masse, but no more -- but they're all locked now, and several speakers talked about how their ability to archive social media has been severely curtailed.
+A few years ago, those companies would have freely-available APIs for downloading content en masse, but no more -- they're all locked down now, and several speakers talked about how their ability to archive social media has been severely curtailed.

-The other hot topic was AI.
+AI was also a hot topic, another product of big tech.
-As web archives grow and grow and grow, you need a way to search and summarise their contents.
+As web archives grow and grow and grow, you need a way to search their contents and find the useful stuff.
-Multiple people showed off experiments using AI to make these large archives more tractable, for example using AI to add more metadata to catalogue records.
+Multiple people showed off experiments using AI to make these large archives more tractable, like using AI to add more metadata to catalogue records, or creating automated summaries of archived TV footage.

 A lot of the focus was on saving web content and creating large web archives, but less on what we'll actually do with these archives.
 Who's using web archives?